data-automation-framework/docs/DocFX/index.md

         <i class="glyphicon glyphicon-cutlery"></i>
         <section>
           <h2>Code-from-scratch or deploy a complete Data Vault using Daf DW</h2>
-          <p class="lead">You can code your own ETL flows or data warehouse from scratch using only Daf Core, or you can combine Core with Meta and DW for a complete, fully automated Data Vault 2.0 solution.</p>
+          <p class="lead">You can code your own ETL flows or data warehouse from scratch using only Daf Core, or you can combine Core with Meta and DW (yet to be released) for a complete, fully automated Data Vault 2.0 solution.</p>
         </section>
       </div>
     </div>